awsdocs/amazon-vpc-user-guide/doc_source/vpc-nat-gateway.md

 ## Working with NAT Gateways<a name="nat-gateway-working-with"></a>

 You can use the Amazon VPC console to create, view, and delete a NAT gateway\.
 You can also use the Amazon VPC wizard to create a VPC with a public subnet, a private subnet, and a NAT gateway\.
-For more information, see [Scenario 2: VPC with Public and Private Subnets \(NAT\)](VPC_Scenario2.md)\.
+For more information, see [VPC with Public and Private Subnets \(NAT\)](VPC_Scenario2.md)\.

 **Topics**
 + [Creating a NAT Gateway](#nat-gateway-creating)